 The Seventh Floor

-If you climb the stairs up to the Seventh Floor, you’ll find temporary exhibits and special programs related to JFK.
+If you climb the stairs up to the Seventh Floor, you’ll find temporary exhibits and special programs related to Kennedy.

-A webcam is setup in the corner window to record the view of Dealey Plaza below where JFK was shot in the motorcade.
+A webcam is setup in the corner window to record the view of Dealey Plaza below where the President was shot in the motorcade.
 Though you won’t be able to see the direct view yourself, you can see Dealey Plaza through the window adjacent.
-You can check out the stream on the Sixth Floor Museum website here.
+You can check out the stream on The Sixth Floor Museum website here.

 The First Floor Reading Room

 Find the answers to your burning questions here—a place for researchers to explore a vast collection of books, films, photographs, artifacts and oral history recordings on subjects relating to Kennedy and beyond.
 The Reading Room is open to the public but by appointment only and is closed weekends and most major holidays.
 The hours for the Reading Room are 9:30am to 4pm.

 The Sixth Floor Museum Public Programs

 The museum hosts many public programs dedicated to providing visitors with more information about the Kennedy presidency, the assassination, and his life’s work.
 Check out the event calendar for more information.